The Brady Bunch kids almost perished filming this roller coaster scene

 In a decade of great change on television, The Brady Bunch was a rare wholesome spot on the primetime schedule.
 Every week, the Bradys would resolve their differences in the span of a half-hour.

 Behind the scenes, though, it wasn't always rainbows and sunshine.
 During the show's fifth and final season, the cast was confronted with a scary scenario that could have turned lethal.

 Sure enough, the camera flew off during the first run.
 When the car came back to the station, the camera was missing.
-Had anyone been on board, it surely would have fallen back and seriously injured them, perhaps lethally.
+Had anyone been seated in the car, the camera surely would have flown back and seriously injured them, perhaps fatally.

-Two cast members that would have been spared were Reed and Susan Olsen, who played Cindy.
-Olsen refused to ride the roller coaster, so Barry Williams (Greg) held his hands in the air to cover the stand-in's face.
+Two cast members who would have been spared were Reed (Mike) and Susan Olsen (Cindy).
+Olsen refused to ride the roller coaster, so a stand-in was used.
+Barry Williams (Greg) held his hands in the air to cover the stunt-double's face.

 Who knew such a wholesome show could pose so much danger?
-You can watch the seemingly innocent scene below.
+You can watch the seemingly innocent scene above.